 I work with their narrative, aesthetic, sonic and performative characteristics to craft stories that challenge canonical conceptions of being, time and memory and defy the rupture and objectification imposed by colonization and reinforced by coloniality.

 In my works I investigate the potentialities of the diasporic being and diasporic knowledges, the his/her/diverse-storytelling as counter-response to dominant narratives and I explore the personal and subjective as a source for crafting performative acts that unveil internalized imposed categories and norms.

-My staged, documentary, sculpture and performance based photographs, performance relics and objects and sound works are informed by African and afro-diasporic epistemologies, the hybrid and creole character of magic-realistic storytelling and the Caribbean thinking/feeling/sensing.
+My staged, documentary, sculpture and performance based photographs, performance relics, objects and sound works are mainly informed by African and afro-diasporic epistemologies, the hybrid and creole character of magic-realistic storytelling and the Caribbean thinking/feeling/sensing.